So you’re looking for the best key organizer? I tested the most popular key organizers to see which ones are worth your money!

 KeySmart Pro is the version with Tile built in for “find my keys” tracking using your smartphone.
 It’s a nice feature, but I probably wouldn’t pay extra for it since I don’t often lose things.

 I’d also rather not have to worry about charging my key organizer.
-I have enough battery operated devices to keep track of!
+I have enough battery-operated devices to keep track of!
+But if you lose your wallet or keys a lot, having Tile tracking built into your key organizer could be a lifesaver!

 KeySmart Pro is very similar to Keybar and Keyport Pivot.
-It’s a hard shell with space for your keys and various tools, plus a ring on the outside for your FOB and anything else that doesn’t fit inside.
+It’s a hard shell with space for your keys and various tools.
+The keys rotate smoothly, and the bottle opener / FOB ring is a practical touch.
+Plus, it has a ring on the outside for your FOB and anything else that doesn’t fit inside.

 Two drawbacks are the design and size.
-The KeySmart Pro is slightly bulkier than some of the other hard shell options, and the branding is a little loud (at last for my taste).
+The KeySmart Pro is slightly bulkier than some of the other hard shell options.
+Additionally, the branding is a little loud (at least for my taste).

-Having used both the Jibbon and Orbitkey, I can say that Jibbon is a great alternative to Orbitkey if you want a leather finish and prefer cleaner design.
+If you want a leather finish and prefer a cleaner design, consider Jibbon.
+Having used both the Jibbon and Orbitkey, I can say that Jibbon is an excellent alternative to Orbitkey.

-At the time of writing, the Jibbon is available in four colors and can be purchased with a small selection of accessories (which cost extra).
+At the time of writing, the Jibbon is available in colors.
+You can choose from a small selection of accessories (which cost extra).

-With over 2,000 reviews on Amazon and a 4.5 star rating, it seems like an excellent option.
+After this article was originally published, a couple of readers told me to check this one out.
+With over 2,000 reviews on Amazon and a 4.5-star rating, it seems like an excellent option.

 Made in Germany from carbon fiber, it’s lightweight, as the only real weight comes from your keys (up to 14 of them).

-If you like carrying a knife but want to keep your EDC simple, the titanium QuietCarry Shorty is perfect for you, as it lets you combine your knife and keys in one compact package.
+If you like carrying a knife but want to keep your EDC simple, the titanium QuietCarry Shorty is perfect for you.
+It lets you combine your knife and keys in one compact package.

-This is a toolless key holder made from anodized aluminum, and it has a stainless steel bottle opener built in (which is pretty sweet).
+The Screwpop Tether is a toolless key holder made from anodized aluminum.
+It has a built-in stainless steel bottle opener (which is pretty sweet).

-Made from oiled horsehide, this is a slim and durable solution that’s great for guys who prefer a more rugged aesthetic.
+Made from oiled horsehide, this is a slim and durable solution.
+It is excellent for guys who prefer a more rugged aesthetic.

-It has a snap button closure for easy access, as well as embossed labels (home, office, car, etc.) to help you identify your keys.
+It has a snap button closure for easy access and embossed labels (home, office, car, etc.) to help you identify your keys.

 I’ve heard great things about this key case.
 It also has solid customer reviews, although some people have had problems with loose screws.